milk-tax-opinion-header-illus-webp.webp

 Plant-based Milk Alternatives Are Taxed More

-While the price of milk alternatives is shaped by different variables, such as price of raw material, production volume output, demand and scalability, differential taxation is one external factor that could help close the price gap between milk and milk alternatives – but ultimately proves to actually be increasing the gap.
+The price of milk alternatives is shaped by different variables, such as raw material costs, production volume output, demand and scalability.
+But the price gap between milk and milk alternatives is increased by how those products are taxed.

 Dairy Alternatives are taxed up to 450 % more than milk

-With dairy alternatives already being 50 – 100 % more expensive compared to their dairy counterpart, this is playing a crucial role in the acceptance of such beverages: 4 in 10 consumers state that they avoid or limit purchasing dairy alternatives due to their higher price.2
+With dairy alternatives already being 50 – 100 % more expensive than their dairy counterpart, this plays a crucial role in the acceptance of such beverages: 4 in 10 consumers state that they avoid or limit purchasing dairy alternatives due to their higher price.2

 Created by Paulina Cerna-Fraga